Baseball in Mexico: Professional baseball

 In 1925, the Mexican League was formed by sports journalist Alejandro Aguilar Reyes and his friend Ernesto Carmona.
 The league was founded with 6 teams, none of which still operate in the LMB.
 During the 1960s, the league expanded to 8 teams, and again to 10 teams in 1970.
 In 1979, the LMB absorbed the Mexican Central League, which expanded the league to 20 teams.
 After a series of financial failures, the league was reduced to 14 teams.
 The league has expanded since to its current lineup of 18 teams in two divisions.
 It is considered to be a AAA-level league.

 Teams in the LMB play 120 games from March to September, and each team plays each other team either 6 or 9 times per season.
 Like in the MLB, the LMB holds an All-star game as well as a four-level postseason.

 The team with the most championships are the Diablos Rojos del México.

 The Mexican Pacific League (Spanish: Liga Mexicana de Pacífico or LMP) is an independent league unaffiliated with the LMB.
 It has existed since 1945, and currently fields 10 teams from throughout Mexico.
 Its champions are invited to compete in the Caribbean Series after winning the LMP championship.

 The Mexican League also has an affiliated minor league, the Liga Norte de México.

 International play

 Mexican teams have competed in the Caribbean Series since 1971, winning the championship 3 times in 4 years from 2013 to 2016.
 The series has been held in Mexico 15 times since then, for the first time in Hermosillo in 1974.
 The Caribbean Series' first Mexican champions were the Naranjeros de Hermosillo in 1976.
 Mexico has also competed in the Pan American Games and the Baseball World Cup, performing well but never finishing first.
-In 2006, the Mexico national baseball team made their first appearance at the inaugural World Baseball Classic, and has competed in each iteration since.
+In 2006, the Mexico national baseball team made their first appearance at the inaugural World Baseball Classic, and has been a mainstay in the tournament, and have consistently hosted WBC games ever since.